 - Abnormal cells, called dysplasia, in your bone marrow (deformed food at the farm).

 - Less than 20% blasts in the bone marrow (the farm is less than 20% weeds).
 Having more than 20% blasts is considered Acute Myeloid Leukemia (AML).

 Is MDS Cancer?

 Yes, Myelodysplastic Syndromes are a type of slow-growing leukemia.
 But, while most cancers have stages, MDS is a little different.
 Physicians use an International Prognostic Scoring System to determine an MDS patient’s risk of developing Acute Myeloid Leukemia, based on factors like the blood cell count levels and blast percentage, and each will require a different treatment.
 Lower-risk MDS patients may only need antibiotics and follow-up care, while higher risk levels may require specific types of chemotherapies that increase blood cell count and decrease blasts.

-I continue to research new treatments and therapies, including a study I currently have underway exploring a potential immunotherapy vaccine for MDS.
+Dr. Griffiths continues to research new treatments and therapies, including a study I currently have underway exploring a potential immunotherapy vaccine for MDS.